Whether you’re in Australia, in your home country, or studying overseas, we provide support for you if you’re affected by an emergency.

 Closed until future notice

-Outside of Swinburne, there are 24/7 support services available for people experiencing crisis or activity that makes them feel unsafe.
+When you are outside of Swinburne campuses, there are 24/7 support services available if you are experiencing crisis or activity that makes you feel unsafe.
 For emergencies or if your life is in immediate danger, call the police on 000.

 Off-campus support services include: